Baseflow/flutter-permission-handler/permission_handler/README.md

 }
 ```

-On Android, you can also show a rationale for using a permission:
+On Android, you can show a rationale for using a permission:

 ```dart
 bool isShown = await Permission.contacts.shouldShowRequestRationale;